Vonage/vivid-3/libs/components/src/lib/file-uploader/README.md

 ### Addedfile

-Fires `addedfile` whenever a file is added to the file uploader.
+Fires `addedfile` when a file is added to the queue.

 ### Complete

-Fires `complete` when the upload is complete.
+Fires `complete` when the upload is finished, either with success or an error.

 ### Success

-Fires `success` when files are successfully uploaded.
+Fires `success` the complete upload is finished and successful.

 ### Error

-Fires `error` when the files were not succesfuly uploaded.
+Fires `error` whenever an error occurs.

 ## Methods